Pupil Premium provision

 - Raising Achievement Panels, focussed on numeracy and literacy, to highlight students who are underachieving in these key areas.

-- Clearer monitoring of attendance and behaviour data to inform future interventions.
+- Clear monitoring of attendance and behaviour data to inform future interventions.

 The Pupil Premium Co-ordinator will, with the Leadership Group, report to Governors on the spending of the Pupil Premium funding and also provide an evaluation of the impact of the interventions.
 Each year, a report will also be published to parents via the school website on how the Pupil Premium grant has been spent.